-Let me clarify – What is an Emergency Fund?
+Let me clarify – What is Emergency Fund?

-Emergency fund is a corpus which will be used to meet expenses related to unforeseen events of life.
-The aim to have emergency money is to avoid financial hassles which may deviate you from your savings for your long term goals.
-A typical example is that this money will not be utilized to replace your 5 year car (as the replacement of vehicle will be covered in your financial plan) but emergency fund can be used to make down payment in case your car gets stolen and you need replacement immediately.
+An emergency fund is a corpus that will be used to meet expenses related to unforeseen events of life.
+The aim to have emergency money is to avoid financial hassles which may deviate you from your savings for your long-term goals.
+A typical example is that this money will not be utilized to replace your 5-year car (as the replacement of the vehicle will be covered in your financial plan) but an emergency fund can be used to make a down payment in case your car gets stolen and you need a replacement immediately.

 1) Medical emergencies if do not have cashless provision with the mediclaim provider.

 2) Financial emergencies like replacement of assets in case of sudden breakdown.